alanmacdoug/astrowind/src/data/post/dmarc-policy-progression.md

 Before any policy movement, a prerequisite that shortens the whole journey: every legitimate sender must be authenticated.
 The mail server, the marketing platform, the invoicing system, the helpdesk, the notifications from that internal tool nobody remembers commissioning.
 All of them sending authenticated, aligned mail.

 The aggregate reports are how you know.
 They list every source sending as your domain, legitimate or not, and the authentication result of each.
-The methodology is unglamorous.
-Read the reports, identify every legitimate source, fix each one until nothing legitimate fails, then move the dial.
+Read the reports, identify every legitimate source and fix each one until nothing legitimate fails, then move the dial.

 Skip that reading step and enforcement becomes a gamble on your own mail.
-Organisations that jump straight to `p=reject` are the ones who discover, via angry customers, that their invoices were being binned for a fortnight.
+Organisations that jump straight to `p=reject` are the ones who discover that their invoices were being junked for a fortnight.

 ## The deliberate progression